The Definitive Guide to Org Charts

 1.1 The business case for org chart intelligence

-Business schools that include The Kellogg School of Management at Northwestern University teach the value of original organizational chart research of other companies.
+Business schools, including The Kellogg School of Management at Northwestern University, teach the value of original organizational chart research of other companies.
 “Analyzing a firm’s organizational structure can . . . reveal much about the competencies and areas of competitive advantage within the organization” — according to research by David Besanko, a Professor of Management and Strategy at The Kellogg School of Management at Northwestern University, and by his colleagues Pierre Régibeau and Katharine Rockett of the University of Essex.

 “Much like an architectural blueprint, a firm’s organizational chart can reveal important insights into the inner workings of the firm.
 Managers, analysts, and consultants can easily glean information about the structure—and even draw inferences about a firm’s culture—by knowing both the number of levels in an organization and the size of teams reporting to each person on the chart.”

 (For more specifics on their research, see “Reading the Org Chart“.)

 The “managers, analysts, and consultants” who use org chart intelligence include executives (at your competitors, perhaps), Wall Street analysts, and management consultants at the leading strategy consulting firms.
 In other words, financial services firms, investment banks, and hedge funds glean insights from organizational charts to make lots and lots of money.
 Strategy consulting firms such as McKinsey & Company, Bain, and Boston Consulting Group use the information they develop from organizational charts to help their clients become more profitable.